abdelmalekbelghomari/keyboard_recognition/README.md

 - **Person Identification**: Utilizing the subtle but unique sound profiles produced by individuals when typing, our system can determine who is using a keyboard with a high degree of accuracy.
 - **Keystroke Deciphering**: Our system goes beyond mere identification; it can transcribe the keys being pressed based on the audio input of the typing, which is crucial for forensic analysis and security.
 - **Neural Network Models**: We have implemented several machine learning models, optimized with diverse datasets,.
+## Technical Stack :computer:

+Our Audio Forensic Recognition System leverages a sophisticated stack of technologies and libraries, including:

+- **Python**: Our primary programming language, known for its readability and vast ecosystem.
+- **LibROSA**: A powerful library for music and audio analysis, used for extracting MFCCs from audio files.
+- **Scikit-learn**: Utilized for creating and training the MLPClassifier neural network models, and for data scaling.
+- **NLTK**: Used for Levenshtein distance corrections, enhancing our model's output accuracy for letter recognition.
+- **Joblib**: For efficient saving and loading of our trained models and scalers.

+## Data Preparation and Preprocessing :floppy_disk:

+Key to our system's accuracy is the meticulous preparation and preprocessing of audio data:

+- **Audio Splitting**: We dissect continuous typing audio into discrete keystroke sounds, isolating unique typing patterns.
+- **Feature Extraction**: Through MFCCs, we transform audio signals into a feature set that our neural networks can learn from.

+## Model Training and Evaluation :bar_chart:

+- **Training Process**: Our models are trained on a dataset of typing sounds, learning to associate specific patterns with individual letters or users.
+- **Evaluation Metrics**: We evaluate the performance of our models, ensuring high accuracy and reliability.

+## Future Directions :rocket:

+- **Dataset Expansion**: To enhance the system's robustness and accuracy, we plan to continually expand our training dataset with more varied typing patterns.
+- **Model Optimization**: Ongoing efforts to refine our neural network architecture and parameters for improved performance.
+- **Application Development**: We aim to encapsulate our technology into user-friendly applications for real-world forensic and security use cases.

 ## Getting Started :rocket: